-Program participants can opt to study at the world-renowned Sorbonne University, or the prestigious Catholic University of Paris (ICP).
-The goals of program are to provide linguistic and cultural immersion.
-At both sites, students may combine language study with liberal arts coursework.
+The goals of program at the prestigious Catholic University of Paris (ICP) are to provide linguistic and cultural immersion. students may combine language study with liberal arts coursework.
 Students who place at the superior level in their language placement test can elect to study alongside their French peers in up to two classes at the Faculte de Sciences Sociales et Economiques (FASSE) of the ICP.

 At the intermediate level and higher, language courses are supplemented by a variety of offerings in areas such as art, theater, literature, communications, history, and culture.
 All courses are taught in French and all participants are in the classroom with American and other international students.
-Superior level students at ICP can also substitute part of the standard curriculum with up to two regular courses taken with native students.
-Placement at a given level will be determined finally by an exam administered by the Sorbonne or ICP.
+Superior level students can also substitute part of the standard curriculum with up to two regular courses taken with native students.
+Placement at a given level will be determined finally by an exam administered.
 It is recommended that all applicants, in consultation with language faculty and/or academic advisors, prepare tentative schedules at the appropriate level.
 Applicants and their advisors should also devise a second schedule to follow in the event final placement is not at the anticipated level.